arlobelshee/InnovatingTeams.github.io/README.md

-# Your readme

-Edit docs/README.tmpl.md.
-That is used to generate both the website's readme page and the root directory's README.md.

 # InnovatingTeams

 > Effective teams in 5000 person organizations

 ## Getting Started

-See the main website at <https://github.com/InnovatingTeams/InnovatingTeams.github.io/>.
+See the main website at <http://www.InnovatingTeams.com/>.

 ## Contributing